Mass Cultural Council Accessibility Coordinators

 - Other applicable state and local laws

-The MCC’s grantees sign a contract certifying that they will comply with ADA and Section 504.
-The MCC aims to help grantees understand their obligations and recognize the opportunities that increasing access can provide for both the public and the grantee.
+The Mass Cultural Council’s grantees sign a contract certifying that they will comply with ADA and Section 504.
+The Mass Cultural Council aims to help grantees understand their obligations and recognize the opportunities that increasing access can provide for both the public and the grantee.

 Compliance Tools for Grantees